La France Audacieuse

-Audacious France (LFA; La France audacieuse) is a French political party positioned centre-right on the political spectrum.
+Audacious France (La France audacieuse, LFA) is a French political party positioned centre-right on the political spectrum.

 The movement was founded by Christian Estrosi as a movement of local elected officials in October 2017 with several right-wing personalities such as Jean-Luc Moudenc, mayor of Toulouse; Gil Avérous, mayor of Châteauroux; Alain Chrétien, mayor of Vesoul; and Luc Lemonnier, mayor of Le Havre.
 LFA became a party in 2020.

 History

 Launch

 On October 14, 2017, Christian Estrosi, mayor of Nice, launched a movement of local elected officials which he called “France audacieuse”.
 This name was already that of a civil society think tank, active since 2016, which carries out in-depth studies on sustainable development and the social economy.
 The launch of Christian Estrosi's movement was therefore marred by accusations of plagiarism, heavily relayed on Twitter and in the media.
 The object of the association was to "bring a renewal in French political life by organizing the voice of the territories and bringing the voice of citizens to allow the development of a democratic life that is more participatory and more representative".